Neuroscience

 Prospective Co-op students (i.e., those not yet admitted to a Co-op Degree POSt) must submit a program request on ACORN, and meet the minimum qualifications noted above.
 Deadlines follow the Limited Enrolment Program Application Deadlines set by the Office of the Registrar each year.
 Failure to submit the program request on ACORN will result in that student's application not being considered.

 This program requires students to complete 6.5 credits in core courses that are common to all streams.
-Students will complete a further 7.0 credits, specific to their stream, for a total of 13.5 credits.
+Students will complete a further 7.0 credits, specific to the Cognitive stream, for a total of 13.5 credits.

 CORE (6.5 credits)